Acenaphthene

 Acenaphthene is a polycyclic aromatic hydrocarbon (PAH) consisting of naphthalene with an ethylene bridge connecting positions 1 and 8.
 It is a colourless solid.
 Coal tar consists of about 0.3% of this compound.

 Production and reactions

-Acenaphthene was prepared the first time from coal tar by Marcellin Berthelot.
+Acenaphthene was prepared for the first time in 1866 by Marcellin Berthelot by reacting hot naphthalene vapours with acetylene, and a year later he reproduced a similar reaction with ethylene as well as discovered acenaphthene in coal tar.
 Later Berthelot and Bardy synthesized the compound by cyclization of α-ethylnaphthalene.
 Industrially, it is still obtained from coal tar together with its derivative acenaphthylene (and many other compounds).

 Like other arenes, acenaphthene forms complexes with low valent metal centers.
 One example is (η6-acenaphthene)Mn(CO)3]+.

 Uses

-It is used on a large scale to prepare naphthalene dicarboxylic anhydride, which is a precursor to dyes and optical brighteners.
-Naphthalene dicarboxylic anhydride is the precursor to perylenetetracarboxylic dianhydride, precursor to several commercial pigments and dyes.
+It is used on a large scale to prepare naphthalene dicarboxylic anhydride, which is a precursor to dyes and optical brighteners (such as 1,4-bis(2-benzoxazolyl)naphthalene).
+Besides that, the anhydride is also the precursor to perylenetetracarboxylic dianhydride, precursor to several commercial pigments and dyes.